vdods/barf/README.md

     that there is as little overhead as possible when running the scanner.
     Could do this with std::span (newer C++ standard)
 -   maybe consistencize the codespec symbol names
+-   `bottom_of_scan_method_actions` targetspec directive should indicate which std::string (analogous to `accepted_string` or `rejected_string`) is available
+    for that code, in case something needs to be done with the string itself, instead of just knowing that no handler ran.

 ### Reflex/Trison Common To-dos